Cost-sensitive Boosting Pruning Trees for depression detection on Twitter: Experimental Results

 \section{Experimental Results}

 In this section, we present both quantitative and qualitative experimental results of different trials.
 We first conduct an ablation study of our method to show the impact of the pruning procedure and the cost-sensitive boosting scheme on the classification performance.
 We also compare our proposed Twitter depression detection framework with several state-of-the-art methods using the aforementioned two Twitter datasets.
-Finally, we justify the signification factors for our model's depression prediction.
+Finally, we justify the signification factors for depression prediction by our model.